solana-labs/solana-web3.js/packages/library/README.md

 const rpc = createSolanaRpc('http://127.0.0.1:8899') as Rpc<GetAccountInfoApi & GetMultipleAccountsApi>;
 ```

-Alternatively, you may explicitly create the RPC API using the `createSolanaRpcApi` function.
-You will then need to create your own transport explicitly and bind the two together using the `createRpc` function.
+Alternatively, you can explicitly create the RPC API using the `createSolanaRpcApi` function.
+You will need to create your own transport and bind the two together using the `createRpc` function.

 ```ts
 import {